 (150 kW DC fast charging station by EVRUS)

-Green Vehicle Council is working major car OEM manufacturing companies to develop an international standard protocol for a superfast 150 kW DC fast charging station, operating at 800 V. This will enable charging a Nissan Leaf from empty to full in less than 10 minutes and a GM Bolt and a Tesla Model S in about 30 minutes.
+Green Vehicle Council provides consultation and advisory services to OEM manufacturing companies to develop an international standard protocol for a superfast 150 kW DC fast charging station, operating at 800 V. This will enable charging a Nissan Leaf from empty to full in less than 10 minutes and a GM Bolt and a Tesla Model S in about 30 minutes.

 ChargeUp California will finance the deployment of Super DC 150 kW fast charging stations.
 Electric vehicle fast charging stations can now be deployed everywhere, and will be soon as fast and easy as filling up a gas tank.